JanZaion/cosmic-deals-portal/SETUP.md

 - Never commit `.env.local` to version control
 - In production, use environment variables or secure configuration management
 - **Enhanced Security**: This application now uses server-side environment variables instead of client-side `NEXT_PUBLIC_` variables, preventing sensitive configuration from being exposed in the browser
-- **Server Actions**: Configuration is fetched securely using Next.js server actions at runtime
+- **API Routes**: Configuration is fetched securely using Next.js API routes at runtime
 - Consider implementing additional authorization checks based on your requirements
 - The current implementation fetches all cases - you may want to add customer-specific filtering